craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

      |

-* Replace default values for the DB root password and the DB ``crafter`` user password
+* Replace default values for the DB root password and the DB ``crafter`` user password before starting Crafter CMS.
+Remember that these values should **not** be changed after the DB has been installed

      .. code-block:: sh
         :caption: *CRAFTER_HOME/bin/crafter-setenv.sh*